fedora-infra/fedocal/doc/index.rst

 which are either hardly maintained or plain un-readable.

-Additionnaly, a number of groups are sending reminders for their meeting, this is true for the regional ambassadors, the board, or the infrastructure meetings this application aims at automating this process in order to take this task off the shoulders of fellow contributors.
+Additionally, a number of groups are sending reminders for their meeting, this is true for the regional ambassadors, the board, and the infrastructure meetings.
+This application aims at automating this process in order to take this task off the shoulders of fellow contributors.

 Resources: